-- (a) A comprehensive application for employment (including previous employment, references, current and prior addresses, education, military record) - The personnel records of any applicant with prior peace officer experience in this state shall be requested from the appropriate law enforcement agency and reviewed prior to extending an offer of employment (Penal Code § 832.12). - 2.
+- (a) A comprehensive application for employment (including previous employment, references, current and prior addresses, education, military record) - 1.
+The personnel records of any applicant with prior peace officer experience in this state shall be requested from the appropriate law enforcement agency and reviewed prior to extending an offer of employment (Penal Code § 832.12). - 2.
 This includes review of prior law enforcement employment information maintained by the California Commission on Peace Officer Standards and Training (POST) (Penal Code § 13510.9). - (b) Driving record

 - (c) Reference checks - (d) Employment eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents consistent with Labor Code § 1019.1.
 This required documentation should not be requested until a candidate is hired.
-This does not prohibit obtaining documents required for other purposes. - (e) Information obtained from public internet sites - (f) Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - (g) Local, state, and federal criminal history record checks - (h) Lie detector test (when legally permissible) (Labor Code § 432.2) - Medical and psychological examination (may only be given after a conditional offer of employment) - (j) Review board or selection committee assessment
+This does not prohibit obtaining documents required for other purposes. - (e) Information obtained from public internet sites - (f) Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - (g) Local, state, and federal criminal history record checks - (h) Lie detector test (when legally permissible) (Labor Code § 432.2) - (i) Medical and psychological examination (may only be given after a conditional offer of employment) - 1.
+The Medical Suitability Declaration (POST form 2-363) provided by the evaluating physician shall be maintained in the candidate's background investigation file (11 CCR 1954). - 2.
+The Psychological Suitability Declaration (POST form 2-364) provided by the evaluator shall be maintained in the candidate's background investigation file (11 CCR 1955). - (j) Review board or selection committee assessment